robertZaufall/mindmanager_ai/readme.md

 ## Image generation systems
 ### Azure OpenAI / OpenAI - DALL-E 3
 The solution is best tested with `Azure OpenAI`.
 Results are very good.
 There is a problem with texts generated within images.
+Azure EntraID authentication can be used in enterprise scenarios.
 ### Stability AI - Stable Diffusion 3
 Image generation with SD3 is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen2